l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

 \begin{proof} The original proof can be applied directly. \end{proof}

 Let $A$ be a finite abelian group.
-Let $A_{\ell}$ be the subgroup of $A$ consisting of elements whose order are powers of $\ell$, and let us call $A_{\ell}$ the $\ell$-power part of $A$.
-Meanwhile, let $A_{\ell'}$ be the subgroup of $A$ consisting of elements whose orders are prime to $\ell$, and we call it the $\ell$-prime part of $A$.
+Let $A_{\ell}$ be the subgroup of $A$ consisting of elements whose order are powers of $\ell$, and we say that $A_{\ell}$ is the \textbf{$\ell$-power part} of $A$.
+Meanwhile, let $A_{\ell'}$ be the subgroup of $A$ consisting of elements whose orders are prime to $\ell$, and we say it is the \textbf{$\ell$-prime part} of $A$.